rakibulhasan-swe/typescript/readme.md

 - Shorthand notations
 - Increase productivity
 - Less bugs so less testing
+- Can transpiled into older versions of JavaScript

 ## Cons of TS
 - Compilation/Transpilation.
 (Browsers dont understand TS code.
 So it transpiled into JS code)